hieuadoan/DopedCat/README.md

 # DopedCat
-Python code for doped surface generation for heterogeneous catalyst based on CatKit and Atomic Simulation Environment
+Python code for doped surface generation for heterogeneous catalyst based on CatKit and Atomic Simulation Environment.